 - Metacognition.
 A fancy way to say “thinking about thinking.”
 Metacognition is a conscious effort to stay aware of how you work, understand information, and the active process of picking the most effective strategies to achieve your goals.

 - Self-authorship.
 The ability to define and express your own personal authority.
-Instead of relying on external formulas to define your beliefs and values, you’re able to rely on your own internal voice to make decisions on a daily basis.
+Instead of relying on external formulas to define your beliefs and values, self-authorship means you’re able to rely on your own internal voice to make decisions on a daily basis.

 “In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
 They spend their time documenting their intelligence or talent instead of developing them.
 They also believe that talent alone creates success—without effort.
 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.”Carol Dweck, Researcher at Stanford University.